Roof insulation is one of the most important and misunderstood building components.

 A roof without good insulation is a great contributor to energy loss.
 This is bad for the environment and for your wallet, as you end up spending a lot more on your electric bills.
 Proper insulation can significantly reduce your energy consumption (heat in the winter, AC in the summer) and reduce your energy costs by hundreds of dollars a year.

-A high R-value roof insulation (20 or more) combined with well insulated walls and energy efficient windows can reduce your heating and cooling expenses by as much 30% every year.
+A high r value of 20 or more, combined with well insulated walls and energy efficient windows can reduce your heating and cooling expenses by as much 30% every year.
 Therefore, it will pay for itself within 4-6 years in energy savings alone.
 If you have oil heat, the pay-off will be even faster, and you will be saving money for many years there after.